 b.
 Please see question 6 for fitted model of log transformed + linear bilirubin

+Score: 7/10

 6.

 Plot of fitted hazard ratio (compared to group having a bilirubin of 1mg/dL) from the proportional hazard regression models

 The graph above of all three of our models shows a positive association between bilirubin levels and risk of death: i.e. as bilirubin increases, so does the instantaneous risk of death.
 The models that include a linear fit for bilirubin (problems 3 and 5) produce a curvilinear association between bilirubin levels and risk of death.
 The linear fit of bilirubin in 3 produces a curvilinear association with risk of death that asymptotically approaches infinity on the y-axis.
 The model produced in question 5 produces a curvilinear fit ,which plateaus at higher levels of bilirubin.
 The log-transformed bilirubin creates a linear association between our predictor of interest and our fitted hazard ratio.
 Thus, as stated in problem 5, a logarithmic transformation for our data holds the greatest appeal.